-Though we do all we can to save a tooth, sometimes getting a teeth pulled in Dayton is necessary, because teeth are overcrowded (as in preparation for having braces put on).
-However, tooth removal in Englewood OH does not have to be a frightening thing.
+Though we do all we can to save a tooth, sometimes getting teeth pulled is necessary, because teeth are overcrowded, impacted, or severely damaged.
+However, tooth removal does not have to be a frightening thing.

-Dayton / Englewood OH Tooth Extraction Instructions
+Tooth Extraction Post-Op Instructions

-- Take the painkillers we prescribe for after you have teeth pulled.
+Pain Management | Take the painkillers we prescribe after you have your teeth pulled.
 Also, applying an ice or cold pack to the outside of your mouth can relieve any tooth pain or swelling.

-- After 24 hours, prepare a mouth rinse with 1 tsp (5 g) of salt in a medium-sized glass [8 fl oz (240 mL)] of warm water and rinse your mouth gently several times a day.
+After 24 hours, prepare a mouth rinse with 1 tsp (5 g) of salt in a medium-sized glass [8 fl oz (240 mL)] of warm water and rinse your mouth gently several times a day.
 This will help with swelling and may relieve pain after your tooth extraction.

-- Eat soft foods, such as gelatin, pudding, or a thin soup after tooth removal.
+Diet | Eat soft foods, such as gelatin, pudding, or a thin soup after tooth removal.
 Gradually add solid foods to your diet as healing progresses after having your teeth pulled, but be careful with anything too spicy or too crunchy.
 (Many of our patients favor mashed potatoes.)

 Find Out If You Need a Tooth Removed